inkapmb/gl3Dview/README.md

 Note that the ```gl3Dc.texture``` class will load every file with ```.png``` extention present in ```./gl3Dview/texture``` and sort it by alphabetic order.

-*Be carefull loading to heavy texture will result of a lack of fluidity.*
+&emsp; *Be carefull loading to heavy texture will result of a lack of fluidity.*